Troyanovsky/Local-LLM-Comparison-Colab-UI/README.md

 - WizardLM-13B-V1.1 (using oobabooga/text-generation-webui) : 10
 - Llama-2-13B-chat (using oobabooga/text-generation-webui) : 10
 - Luna-AI-Llama2-Uncensored (using oobabooga/text-generation-webui) : 10
+- MythoLogic-13B (using oobabooga/text-generation-webui) : 10
+- Redmond-Puffin-13B (using oobabooga/text-generation-webui) : 2

 ### Question 8: Complete the following sentence by filling in the blank: "The capital city of France is _______."
 Task Domain: Mask Filling